Hidalgo County Felony Theft Lawyer

 Theft crimes in Texas are usually charged based on the type and value of property that is stolen.
 Most theft crimes, such as shoplifting, are considered to be “petty theft” cases due to their lower value.
-However, when the value of the property reaches a high amount, you will face felony theft charges.
+However, if you are accused of stealing property valued higher than $2,500, you will be charged with felony theft.

 Being sentenced for felony theft will carry much heavier penalties than petty theft, which means your life could be changed dramatically if you plead guilty or are convicted by a jury of your peers.
-You should not hesitate to reach out to The Law Office of Rene A. Flores PLLC for help.
-If you are not sure where to begin your defense, start with a free phone consultation with Attorney Rene Flores by dialing (956) 606-3606 now.
+If you've been arrested for felony theft, you need a strong Hidalgo County felony theft attorney on your side.

 - Mr. Flores has proudly built a track record of success.